Contern: Rivers and streams

 Contern lies exclusively within the Rhine and Moselle basins.
 Most of Contern's territory flows into the Moselle through the Syre.
 A small portion in the northwest of the commune however flows into the Alzette and the Sauer before reaching the Moselle.
-Additionally near Pleitrange, there's an area containing steams in the confluence of the Lenningerbaach which itself flows into the Moselle though the Gouschténgerbaach.
-The Syre passes though the commune and is a defining feature of the landscape.
+Additionally, near Pleitrange, there is an area containing steams in the confluence of the Lenningerbaach which itself flows into the Moselle though the Gouschténgerbaach.
+The Syre passes through the commune and is a defining feature of the landscape.
 It flows southwest to north east but does not pass near the centre of the commune.
 Instead, it initially runs across the south before turning and running up north.
 The central and eastern areas of the commune are home to tributaries of the Alzette.